 The most famous telenovela and the original Ugly Betty, Yo soy Betty, la fea, was made in Colombia and you can watch all of the episodes (many with subtitles in Spanish and English) at viki.com.
 The European Spanish version, Yo soy Bea, also has a quite a few episodes on viki.com though not all have Spanish subtitles yet.

 If you are interested in using Mexican telenovelas to learn Spanish, I highly recommend Las Tontas No Van al Cielo.
 It is actually better than La Fea Más Bella, even funnier and much more addictive.
 The DVD available on Amazon.com is, of course, a shortened version of just over 15 hours but the editing was actually done quite well.
 There was only one storyline that I don’t remember seeing the end to, but everything else made sense.
-If you have time to watch all of the episodes, this site seems to have all of them available.

 The male lead is Jaime Camil, who was also the male lead in La Fea Más Bella.
 The female lead is Jacqueline Bracamontes… who also had a small role in La Fea Más Bella.
 I was also pleasantly surprised to find out that the theme song, Esto es lo que soy, is sung by Jesse y Joy, my favorite Mexican band.